rune1979/rclone-script-templates/README.md

 * source: remote:source/path
 * dest: remote:backup/path
 * date_for_backup: day of the month to make a full backup ex.
 01
-* del_after: How many month back to backup (delete everything older than x month) except the below..
+* del_after: How many days back to keep monthly backups (delete everything older than x day ex.
+90) except the below..
 * keep_mnt: Keep these backup months in a dir called old_dir ex.
 01 or 01,04,07,10(comma seperated)
-* del_all_after: Will delete everything older than x month in the old_dir
+* del_all_after: Will delete everything older than x days in the old_dir.
+Ex.
+365
 * job_name: The name of the current job
 * option: Optional could be rclone hooks ex. --dry-run

+**Remember to change the email address**

 You need to update the default email address in the "set vars" section, to your own and you need the abillity to use sendmail (or you can change that part)